1. Waiting for the Ghost

 The more we advance in the outer world, the more we seem to decay inwardly.
 If a wife escapes a brutal marriage and reaches the zenith of fame, her abuser may shoot her in the dead of a winter night.
 Our society has become so modern that it has forgotten its inner core.
 We often remain unaware of the person living right next door until they take their own life.

-Ironically, our minds are like Wikipedia, overflowing with details of what’s happening across the globe, yet completely blank about the life unfolding just meters away.
+Ironically, our minds are like Wikipedia; overflowing with details of what’s happening across the globe, yet completely blank about the life unfolding just meters away.
 When a celebrity is murdered, we march, strike, and protest until the culprit is caught.
-But when a thief robs and kills a man in our own neighborhood, how many of us react the same way?
+But when a thief robs and kills a man in our own neighbourhood, how many of us react the same way?

 Much is said about how people in Western countries face higher rates of depression and alienation.
 But the media often overlooks the emotional alienation suffered by people in the East; those who appear happy within families but feel empty and abandoned inside.
 To fill this inner void, many turn to religion or spiritual paths.
 Sometimes, it brings peace.
 Yet even in that silence, a question detonates like a nuclear bomb: “Who am I?
 What is the purpose of my life?
 For whom am I earning?
 What exactly am I living for?”